Mudra: Gallery

-Indian classical dance and Thai dances
+Indian classical dance

-In Indian classical dance and Thai dances, the term "Hasta Mudra" is used.
+In Indian classical dance and derived dances (such as Khmer, Thai or Balinese), the term "Hasta Mudra" is used (however, there are terms used for mudras in derived dances such as "Kayvikear Dai" in Khmer).
 The Natya Shastra describes 24 mudras, while the Abhinaya Darpana of Nandikeshvara gives 28.
 In all their forms of Indian classical dance, the mudras are similar, though the names and uses vary.
 There are 28 (or 32) root mudras in Bharatanatyam, 24 in Kathakali and 20 in Odissi.
 These root mudras are combined in different ways, like one hand, two hands, arm movements, body and facial expressions.
 In Kathakali, which has the greatest number of combinations, the vocabulary adds up to c.
 900. Sanyukta mudras use both hands and asanyukta mudras use one hand.
+In Thai dances, there are 9 mudras.

 Yoga

 The classical sources for the yogic seals are the Gheranda Samhita and the Hatha Yoga Pradipika.
 The Hatha Yoga Pradipika states the importance of mudras in yoga practice: "Therefore the [Kundalini] goddess sleeping at the entrance of Brahma's door [at the base of the spine] should be constantly aroused with all effort, by performing mudra thoroughly."
 In the 20th and 21st centuries, the yoga teacher Satyananda Saraswati, founder of the Bihar School of Yoga, continued to emphasize the importance of mudras in his instructional text Asana, Pranayama, Mudrā, Bandha.